Trunks (Dragon Ball): Reception

 Trunks is a popular character in the series; his future incarnation placed third in both the 1993 and 1995 Dragon Ball character popularity polls voted on by Weekly Shōnen Jump readers.
 In 2004, fans of the series voted him the fourth most popular character for a poll in the book Dragon Ball Forever.
 Trunks has appeared in various Anime Grand Prix polls, appearing fifth in the category "best male character" in the 1992 poll and fifth again in the 1993 poll and nineteenth in the 1994 poll.
-Jian DeLeon of Complex magazine named him thirteenth on a list of the 25 Most Stylish Anime Characters.
+Jian DeLeon of Complex magazine named him thirteenth on a list of the 25 Most Stylish Anime Characters..
+In the Dragon Ball: The One character poll created by Shueisha for the series' 40th anniversary, as well as the first poll for the series conducted worldwide, Trunk's future counterpart was voted the sixth most popular character, while his present counterpart was the thirty-sixth.
+(Note: The poll only included characters that had appeared in the original Dragon Ball manga.)

 Trunks' Japanese voice actor, Takeshi Kusao, has cited Trunks as his favorite Dragon Ball character.
 He further stated in an interview that he was elated when he was cast to voice him.
 Kusao noted that Trunks' first appearance had an incredible impact and left a great impression on him, referring to his fight with Frieza, in which he easily defeated the strongest being in the universe.
 Similarly, Funimation voice actor Christopher Sabat stated that apart from Vegeta, Trunks is his favorite character from the series.
 He liked how his character is the "lone survivor of the apocalypse, son of the most angry and the most headstrong characters."
 He additionally liked Trunks' fights, such as the one in which he easily killed Frieza.